 Texas is falling to the left faster than most Texans even know.

-Florida has fallen.
+Florida has fallen, right?

 And that may or may not work out.

-But yet they ran against somebody who is an establishment member in the Republican Party, and they didn't get in.
+I've had incredible friends that have ran for office that have unbelievable qualifications, but yet they ran against somebody who was an establishment member in the Republican Party, and they didn't get in.

 They didn't get funding by the Republican Party.